How brands can trendjack a sporting moment

 LDC and Ellesse: Wimbledon

 As an event that brought over 20 independent designers together under one roof, Lone Design Club opened a pop-up in Mayfair to coincide with Wimbledon.
 The store featured future-forward fabrics, high tech materials and cutting edge contemporary activewear.
 Beyond retail, the pop-up hosted ‘meet the maker’ events, Bootcamp classes and, of course, Wimbledon screenings.
-Around the same time, Ellesse opened a ‘Where tennis meets street style’ pop-up coloured in bright yellow, shining off Brewer Street.
+Around the same time, Ellesse opened a ‘Where tennis meets street style’ pop-up colored in bright yellow, shining off Brewer Street.
 Filled with acid neon building blocks and mannequins sporting tennis balls for heads, the design was a real attention grabber amid the Wimbledon hype.

 New Balance: Strava Marathon Pub